marinofelipe/POC-iOS-login-features/README.md

 ### Webcredentials associated domains service
 The `apple-app-site-association` file must be in the website server.
 Preferred inside the root + `/.well-known/`
 There is no way to test it without the two way link between app and site/webserver, so the qick type bar will not be helpfull until this is done.

+### Byometrics
+For now the POC only addresses the autofill.